Kaupod ko an gasa han akon mga kaarugan.

 — Belinda Villas, 11 years old, 1966, Apparitions of Cabra Islet, Philippines

 Trinidad used to share her knowledge of death and communication with spirits at her art workshops.
 She attends few public events these days.
 Now Trinidad meets with artists and art students by word of mouth to discuss matters of art, ritual, pain, spirituality, and social justice.
-She uses her siddhis on behalf of adoptees, young mothers, neurodivergent disabled people, incarcerated and formerly incarcerated people, Autistic adults and children, homeless and working-class LGBTQ people.
+She uses her siddhis on behalf of adoptees, young mothers, neurodivergent disabled people, incarcerated and formerly incarcerated people, Autistic adults and children, homeless and working-class LGBTQ people, and people who struggle with suicidal ideation and recovery.

 𓆝 𓆟 𓆞 𓆝 𓆟𓆝 𓆟 𓆞 𓆝 𓆟